 Command of the Sale helps guide sales teams away from selling focused on the product, emphasizing a customer-centric selling approach instead.

-The Assessment Tool and Value Calculator help buyers define the problem and how well your solution resolves it, qualifying them into your pipeline.
-The sales rep then builds the validation and decision process using the ROI Tool and TCO Tool.
+Assessment tools and value calculators help buyers define the problem and how well your solution resolves it, qualifying them into your pipeline.
+The sales rep then builds the validation and decision process using ROI tools and TCO tools.

 6. The Challenger Sale(TM)